Upperman High School

 Upperman High School is a public high school located in Baxter, Tennessee.
 It is part of the Putnam County, Tennessee School District.
 Upperman includes grades 9–12.
 Upperman was listed as one of the United States' best high schools by U.S. News & World Report in 2008.

 History

 On August 22, 1959, Upperman High School opened with an enrollment of 363 students from grades 9 through 12 on the campus of the former Baxter Seminary.
 Dave C. Huddleston was the school's first principal.
 In 1976, a new school building was built on the same campus and enrollment was expanded to include grades 7 through 12.
 On January 6, 2003, the location of the school was moved roughly a mile to a new campus where the school is still located today.

 Sports

 Sports programs at Upperman currently include Boys Basketball, Girls Basketball, Baseball, Softball, Football, Lacrosse, Track & Field, Volleyball, Boys and Girls Golf, Boys and Girls Bowling, Wrestling, Boys Soccer, Girls Soccer, Cross Country, Dance, And Marching Band.

-Upperman has won two TSSAA State Championships in 1991 and 1993, one State Runners Up in 1982 and made the final four in 1984, 1985, 1987 for baseball.
-Upperman's Lady Bees 2012 softball team finished third in the programs first ever appearance in the Class AA State Tournament.